iapyeh/sshscript/learn-chap01.md

 $echo hello world
 ```

 The SSHScript runs it and puts its stdout into the $.stdout.
 You can take the $.stdout as a regular variable.
-Just likes as the second line:
+Just likes what the second line did:

 ```
 print($.stdout)